stertooy/build-pkg/README.md

 - `coverage`:
   - Boolean that determines whether code coverage is turned on by adding `--coverage` to `CFLAGS`, `CXXFLAGS` and `LDFLAGS`.
   - default: `'true'`
+- `CONFIGFLAGS`:
+  - Additional arguments to be passed to configure.
+  - default: `''`
+- `build-needed-pkgs`:
+  - Build packages needed by this package.
+Options are: true, false, recursive.
+  - default: `'recursive'`
+- `build-suggested-pkgs`:
+  - Build packages suggested by this package.
+Options are: true, false, recursive.
+  - default: `'true'`
+- `build-extensions`:
+  - Build packages needed for extensions by this package.
+Options are: true, false, recursive.
+  - default: `'true'`

+### What's new in v3

+- The inputs `build-needed-pkgs`, `build-suggested-pkgs` and `build-extensions` were added.
+Setting these to `true` will also compile the relevant dependencies, and setting them to `recursive` will also compile the dependencies' dependencies, etc.

 ### What's new in v2